ibest/ARC/README.md

         * ID_:_Target1_:_seq1
         * ID_:_Target1_:_seq2
 * Setting map_against_reads:
     * Only a small number of reads may map on the first iteration if your reference is very distantly related or coverage is low.
-In these situations, set map_against_reads
+In these situations, set map_against_reads=True in the ARC_config.txt file.
+This will use all of the mapped reads as the new set of targets instead of using contigs.
+Please note that this feature is experimental and sometimes leads to incorporation of repetitive elements.

 ## Questions/Comments/Suggestions
 Please send questions, comments and suggestions to Sam Hunter (shunter {at} gmail {dot} com).